 Despite the claims about their 'engineer' having got the heatsink 'right' the first time, the next batch of amps had the same (and still woefully inadequate) heatsink, but now it was separated from the steel chassis with spacers to get some airflow.
 I told them again that the heatsink was still far too small, and of course they denied it (again).
 Meanwhile, amps were failing at regular intervals (I think you can guess why).
 I was eventually deemed 'persona non grata' by the maker because I had the temerity to tell an owner exactly why his amp kept blowing up, and this suited me fine.
 I had no great desire to keep arguing with idiots who couldn't understand that the design was fatally flawed.
 It could have been fixed, but the pig-headed attitude of the people running the company wasn't going to let that happen.
 A short length of 3mm thick aluminium angle does not constitute a satisfactory heatsink for a 100W amp, regardless of what any so-called engineer says.

-I have made this comment in several articles, but there is good reason to say it again ...
+I have made this comment in several articles, but when it comes to power amps, there is good reason to say it again ...
 There is no such thing as a heatsink that's too big.
 While an overly large heatsink may well pass the point of diminishing returns and give no extra benefit due to its excess size, it does no harm to the semiconductors.
 The trick is to use a heatsink that provides enough thermal dissipation to ensure the reliability of the output stage.
 Saving money during manufacture only to have multiple after sale warranty claims is not good business practice.

 People all over the world are either having guitar amps repaired or repairing them themselves on a regular basis.
 One of the great advantages of 'solid state' transistor amps is that they should be vastly more reliable than valve amps, not less reliable.
 When manufacturers skimp on heatsinks, or think they can get away with IC power amps, the customer suffers.
 If the maker is a no-name brand from somewhere in Asia then there is no great expectation, but if the maker is well known and has been building guitar amps for over 40 years, you have every right to expect that they'd finally get it right.